The Quantum Disciple

 • That this is a "first importance" issue on par with the resurrection.

-What This Audit DOES Claim:
+What This Paper DOES Claim:

 • That this restriction is grounded in creation order, not cultural accommodation.